API Integration: A Practical Guide to Maximizing Business Efficiency

 You get an interface to develop your integration flow and decide what data you want to exchange and how you want to exchange it.

-• They are often limited in the functionality they offer.
+But there is also a flip side to this.
+Native API integrations are often limited in the functionality they offer.

 For instance, they are perfect if you only need to send data in a single direction, from one system to another, but not for complex bi-directional workflow orchestrations.
+Moreover, it is difficult to incorporate any changes in your integration requirements.
+Sometimes, even a small change can mean you must edit the entire flow.

 Integrating with 3rd-Party API Integration Solutions